-There is a whole host of reasons why you may want to throw away an old bed frame, but can you just toss it in the trash and call it a day?
+There are many reasons why you may want to throw away an old bed frame, but can you toss it in the trash and call it a day?

 You can throw away a bed frame.
-You can also sell it, donate it, or bring it to the dump.
+You can also sell, donate, or bring it to the dump.
 Moreover, there are junk removal services that specialize in this specific area.

-The multiple options available lead to further questions that one should answer before deciding to go forward.
-It depends on the side of the bed frame, shelf life remaining on it, the materials it is made up of, so on and so forth.
+The multiple options available lead to further questions one should answer before going forward.
+It depends on the side of the bed frame, the remaining shelf life, the materials it is made up of, and so on.

-In this article, we will discuss if you can throw away a bed frame and how you should go about doing it.
-Recycling the bed frame is a great option, which should also be considered.
+This article will discuss if you can throw away a bed frame and how you should do it.
+Recycling the bed frame is a great option that should also be considered.
 So, without further adieu, let’s begin!

 So, it is time for a lifestyle change.
-You have outgrown your old bed frame or do not like its aesthetics anymore.
+You have outgrown your old bed frame or dislike its aesthetics.
 There is a new bed frame that has caught your fancy.

 How Many Bed Frames Are Thrown Away Each Year?

-It’s estimated that 20 million bed frames are thrown away each year from homes and hotels.
+Approximately 20 million bed frames are thrown away yearly from homes and hotels.

-It is time to get rid of your old bed frame and bring the latest addition to your bedroom.
-The first question that creeps up in your mind is, can you throw away your old bed frame.
+It is time to remove your old bed frame and bring the latest addition to your bedroom.
+The first question that creeps up in your mind is, can you throw away your old bed frame?

 You have to analyze the options at your disposal.
-How you want to get rid of it will decide your future course of action.
+How you get rid of it will decide your future course of action.

-If it still has some value and you can recoup some of it by selling it.
+You can recoup some of it by selling it if it still has some value.
 Go online and check out the numerous marketplaces.
-A cursory search will reveal how similar products are being sold to give you an idea.
+A cursory search will reveal how similar products are sold to give you an idea.
 If it is worth the hassle, take some pictures of the bed frame and put them online.

 eBay, Craigslist, and Facebook Marketplace are good destinations.
-The problem with eBay is that you have to ensure proper shipping, which means you have to add extra steps in getting rid of the furniture.
+The problem with eBay is that you must ensure proper shipping, which means adding extra steps to remove the furniture.

 How Long Do Bed Frames Last?

-Bed frames are expected to last for about 10 years from the time that they are first purchased.
+Bed frames are expected to last for about ten years from the time that they are first purchased.

 There are also packaging requirements for different materials that might put you off.
 This is not the case when selling on Craigslist and Facebook Marketplace.
-These marketplaces give the buyer the option of picking it up themselves, making the process easier for you.
+These marketplaces allow the buyer to pick it up, making the process easier for you.

 Another out can be donating it.
-Local shelters are always in need of new bedding, and by giving it to them, you can welcome good karma your way.
-They might also have volunteers who can take it from you, making the process smoother for you.
+Local shelters always need new bedding, and by giving it to them, you can welcome good karma your way.
+They might also have volunteers who can take it from you, making the process smoother.

-If you do donate your bed frame, make sure that you get a receipt, because you may be able to deduct it from your taxes at the end of the year.
+If you donate your bed frame, ensure you get a receipt because you may be able to deduct it from your taxes at the end of the year.

-If the first two options do not pan out, you also have the opportunity to put the bed frame on the curb.
+You can put the bed frame on the curb if the first two options do not pan out.
 In residential areas, this is often the go-to method.

-Not only will it be accessible to anyone who wants it but also be available to be picked up by trash collectors.
+Not only will it be accessible to anyone who wants it, but it will also be available to be picked up by trash collectors.
 There might be regulations about it in your area, and asking the local homeowners association about it will go a long way.

 Need a new bedframe?
 These are the top 5 bestsellers on Amazon!

-Check around to see if there are any junk removal services operating near you.
-All you need is make a phone call, ask about their availability and give the go-ahead for them to come by.
-Just remember that there are individual rates for different items and a fixed rate for a visit.
+Check around to see if any junk removal services are operating near you.
+All you need is to make a phone call, ask about their availability and give the go-ahead for them to come by.
+Remember that there are individual rates for different items and a fixed rate for a visit.

-If a junk removal service fits your budget, then you’re good to go.
+You’re good to go if a junk removal service fits your budget.
 They are professionals who know what they are doing.

-If you’ve already bought a new bed and frame, then money may be a little tight.
+Money may be tight if you’ve bought a new bed and frame.
 A more budget-friendly option is to take the frame to the dump yourself.
 This isn’t the most earth-friendly option, but it’s usually cheap.

-We discuss the topic of recycling your bed frame in greater detail in the section below.
-But just remember that this is not the only choice available to you.
+We discuss recycling your bed frame in greater detail in the section below.
+But remember that this is not the only choice available to you.

 Most landfills recycle furniture and other fixtures.
-When it comes to bed frames, metal is their choice, but they can also recycle wood frames.
+Regarding bed frames, metal is their choice, but they can also recycle wood frames.